-What cost Yahoo had to bear for that distribution and traffic acquisition?
+What cost does Yahoo have to bear for that distribution and traffic acquisition?

 Cost of revenue—TAC for the year ended December 31, 2015 increased $660 million, or 303 percent, compared to 2014, primarily due to increased payments to distribution partners (including Mozilla which contributed $375 million)

 If we stick to this number, the traffic from Mozilla was priced for Yahoo at $375 million.
-Therefore, Yahoo recorded at least $19 million from the traffic coming by Mozilla Firefox.
+Therefore, Yahoo recorded at least $19 million from the traffic coming from Mozilla Firefox.

 A quick glance at the browser market: Once the leader Mozilla is now

 According to StatCounter back in 2008, Mozilla Firefox represented over 26% of the browser market.
 Nowadays this percentage has declined substantially due in part to the market dominance of Google Chrome and Safari.